 - Platform pedals only, no clip pedals or clip shoes allowed!

 - This is a BMX event, only BMX bikes are allowed.

 - Full race gear should be worn, including; full face helmet, full fingered gloves, shoes, long pants and long sleeves.

-- Only the fastest 32 pro open men, top 8 pro open women (or 16 if numbers allow), top 16 30 & over riders (or 32 if numbers allow) and the top 8 12 & under rider, according to time trial results, will continue to the elimination rounds.
+- Only the fastest 32 pro open men, top 16 pro open women, top 32 30 & over riders and the top 8 for block 1 classes, according to time trial results, will continue to the elimination rounds.

 - Riders who qualify to the elimination rounds must wear the event number plate as supplied without covering the event sponsors logos.
 The numbers should not be changed or modified in any way.
-Once you are eliminated you must sign the plate and return it to the race officials at the finish line.
+Block 2 riders only – Once you are eliminated you must sign the plate and return it to the race officials at the finish line.

-- In the elimination rounds riders must stick to their side of the track without causing interference.
+- In the elimination rounds riders must stick to their side of the track without causing interference until the second straight.
 The lanes are decided by the rider from each round with the fastest qualifying time from the time trial.
 The winner of each round is determined by the rider who crosses the finish line first.

 The BSX transfer system was designed to make the racing as close as possible.
 It’s not run like other cycling elimination events.

 After a long ride/fun/practice/photo session we start the eliminations

 We have a time trial to work out the seeding.
 This is often done with transponders but has been done with stop watches.
 When a stop watch is used we use three of them so there’s no biased.